 100 Places in Italy Every Woman Should Go by Susan Van Allen

 Remember when Susan Van Allen was here a while back telling us why women love Italy so much?
-Well today it’s my turn to tell you a little more about her book, 100 Places in Italy Every Woman Should Go, and give you yet another chance to win Susan’s book as well as three other titles from Travelers’ Tales.
+Well today it’s my turn to tell you a little more about her book, 100 Places in Italy Every Woman Should Go.

-We’ll get back to the contest in a bit, but first let me tell you what a treasure 100 Places in Italy Every Woman Should Go would be in your library, virtual library, or even in your life via iPhone app.
+100 Places in Italy Every Woman Should GoΒ would be a true treasure in your library, virtual library, or even in your life via iPhone app.

 Whether you want to find a cooking course, spa, religious retreat, great beach, or just some fabulous shopping, Susan has it covered –in every corner of the Bel Paese.
 When I first received this book, I thought it would be something I’d flip through every now and again when the mood struck; instead I found myself reading chapters straight through, imagining myself visiting all of the wonderful places Susan describes so well.